Topological Superconducting States and Quasiparticle Transport on Kagome Lattice: ANALYSIS AND RESULTS WITH-SOC

 Moving on to the thermal Hall conductivity curves in Fig.\ref{fig.SC_40_30_3_0}, we observe significant differences from the situation when $ \mu=0.1 $.
-The curve for the s-wave pairing state goes negative in the low-temperature region and quickly becomes positive again.
-The curve for the d+id-wave pairing state remains flat, while that for the d-id-wave pairing state goes positive in the low-temperature region.
-Combined with the above, we conclude that the low-temperature behavior of the thermal Hall conductivity curves depends on the outer ring of the ring-like region around $ \Gamma $ point, which is determined by the topology contributed by the interaction of SOC and SC.
-Although there are other differences in the Berry curvature of the 25th bands (Fig.\ref{fig.Berry25_S_40_30_3_0}-\ref{fig.Berry25_Dm_40_30_3_0}), they are either too small to contribute to the curve shape or far away from the Fermi surface.
+The curve for the $ s $-wave pairing state goes negative in the low-temperature region and quickly becomes positive again.
+The curve for the $ d $+i$ d $-wave pairing state remains flat, while that for the $ d $-i$ d $-wave pairing state goes positive in the low-temperature region.
+Combined with the above, we conclude that the low-temperature behavior of the thermal Hall conductivity curves depends on the outer ring of the ringlike region around $\Gamma$ point, which is determined by the topology contributed by the interaction of SOC and SC.
+Al- though there are other differences in the Berry curvature of the 25th bands (Fig.\ref{fig.Berry25_S_40_30_3_0}-\ref{fig.Berry25_Dm_40_30_3_0}), they are either too small to contribute to the curve shape or far away from the Fermi surface.